jasonsbarr/SimplyJavaScript/README.md

 -   Maps vs. WeakMaps
 -   Structs

-#### 7. Object prototypes and inheritance, with and without `class`es
+#### 7. Objects and prototypal inheritance

+-   Understanding object-oriented programming
+    -   Abstraction
+    -   Encapsulation
+    -   Inheritance
+    -   Polymorphism
--   Prototypes and first-class Objects
+-   Understanding JavaScript's Object model and prototypes
 -   The `__proto__` property
+-   Prototypes _are_ Objects
 -   Inheritance and the prototype chain
 -   Constructor functions and the `new` keyword
--   Emulating classes and subclasses with prototypal inheritance
+-   Emulating classes and subclasses with constructors and prototypes
 -   Encapsulation and private data
 -   The ES5 module pattern

--   ES6 Classes and inheritance
+#### 8. ES6 Classes and inheritance

+-   Classes as syntactic sugar for prototypal inheritance pattern
     -   Creating subclasses with `extend` and `super()`
     -   Extend Classes with non-Class Objects
     -   Classes and strict mode
-    -   Converting constructors to Classes
     -   Static methods
     -   Private data?
     -   Field declaration syntax (experimental)
     -   Classes and `this`
+    -   Class expressions
     -   Classes and hoisting
     -   Classes as special functions
--   Class expressions
--   Class mixins
+    -   Classes, mixins, and composition
+-   Converting constructors to Classes
+-   Differences between Classes and pseudoclassical inheritance with constructors
 -   Using Symbols to simulate interfaces
 -   Decorators, monkey patching, and duck typing
 -   Problems with inheritance, `new`, and ES6 Classes
+-   Alternate approach: behavior delegation
+-   Looking ahead to functional object-oriented programming

-#### 8. Arrays, Sets, and other iterable collections
+#### 9. Arrays, Sets, and other iterable collections

 -   Iteration, iterators, and iterables
 -   Arrays as lists